creek-service/json-schema-validation-comparison/README.md

 Feature and performance comparison of different JVM-based implementations of JSON schema validators.

+The initial purpose of this code was to determine which JSON validation library Creek should make use of.
+However, the repo is shared here to hopefully help others faced with a similar decision.

 ## Schema validator implementations

 This repo tests the following implementations of JSON schema validation: